Loonz806/setup-example/README.md

 #### [Github Actions](https://docs.github.com/en/actions) ( Some github hosted CI actions that can be run branch dependant )

-_runs linting, testing and building and deployment to github pages on primary branch_
+_runs linting, testing and building and deployment to github pages on primary branch and/or branches opened for pull request_

 Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`

 #### [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html) ( Running against a local build before deploying but can be modified )

-_runs e2e testing against browsers such as Chrome and Firefox to do some actual dom assertions_
+_runs e2e testing against browsers such as Chrome, Edge and Firefox to do some actual dom assertions covering lions share of browsers_

 Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`
 Runs as a dependency in CI as well for deployment but can be modified via the Github Action